Taxi or Private Hire Vehicles Licence

 Please see the following July 2021 guidance regarding partition screens in vehicles before contacting Licensing or Fleet Services

 If you wish to fit a screen between the rear passenger area and driver area of your licensed vehicle please complete the following form.

 You must ensure that your insurance company is aware of the adaptation.

 Please return your completed forms to firstname.lastname@example.org ensuring your license number and vehicle registration are clear and legible.
 A copy of the form will be forwarded to fleet services where safety checks e.g. visibility etc may be added to you next vehicle checks.

 If applicable, you may need to read our Rules in Relation to Disclosure of Spent Convictions (pdf) before making your application.
 You require to sign and date the declaration at the bottom of the application/substitution form.
 This is a very important part of the form and you should note that it is a criminal offence to make a false declaration for which you can be prosecuted and fined up to £2,500.

 Once you have completed the form, you should send it with the appropriate fee to:

 Governance, Strategy & Performance, The Moray Council, High Street, Elgin, IV30 1BX.

 Your application will be copied to Police Scotland for their observations.
 If no objection or observation is made on your application by the Police within 21 days and where appropriate the vehicle has been tested, we will proceed to issue your licence.

-If an observation or objection is received, your application will be referred to the Licensing Committee of the Council where elected members will consider the matter.
+If an observation or objection is received, your application will be referred to the Governance, Strategy & Performance Committee of the Council where elected members will consider the matter.
 You will be given an opportunity to attend this meeting and put your case in support of your application.